sefnyn/RdmTraining/README.md

-# Blackjack : a slightly more complicated web app built using ReactJS
+# Durham RDM : a little web app built using ReactJS

 ## Requirements